 ART 211W Ceramics: Introduction to Clay (3.5 hours)

 A unit of the tandem The Art of Living, taken in conjunction with PHIL 110W.
-See description under PHIL 110W on page 27.
-This course gives students the opportunity to earn the W.
+See description under PHIL 110W on page 24.
+This course provides students the opportunity to earn the W.